Tica Font: "War is manufactured"

 Argue that the rearmament proposed by the EU is not even efficient from a pragmatic and economic point of view.

-One characteristic of military spending is the opacity that surrounds it.
+A characteristic of military spending is the opacity that surrounds it.

-What do you think of the image that Pedro Sánchez projects as a defender of peace and international law?
+What do you think of the image Pedro Sánchez projects as a defender of peace and international law?

 The massacre in Palestine does not stop.
 Are we facing a structural failure of the international community?